-Behavioral battery (Abush and Akirav, 2012; Bauminger et al., 2022; Burstein et al., 2018): The OF test assess general locomotor function (total distance, cm, divided into 5 min bins) and novelty-induced anxiogenic behavior (time in arena center, first 5 min).
+Behavioral battery (Abush and Akirav, 2012; Bauminger et al., 2022; Burstein et al., 2018): The OF test assesses general locomotor function (total distance, cm, divided into 5 min bins) and novelty-induced anxiogenic behavior (time in arena center, first 5 min).
 The NOR test, with an inter-trial interval (ITI) of 5 min, is used to measure novelty recognition and working memory.
-The OL version of this test assess spatial memory.
-We assess total exploration time (s) and the mean discrimination-index (DI), calculated as TN/TN+TF (TN = novel object exploration time, TF = familiar object exploration time) in the test phase.
-In the ELM, animals spontaneously explore an environment and attempt to associate an object (What), its location (Where) and the temporal context (first or second occurrence – When).
+The OL version of this test assesses spatial memory.
+We will assess total exploration time (s) and the mean discrimination-index (DI), calculated as TN/TN+TF (TN = novel object exploration time, TF = familiar object exploration time) in the test phase.
+In the ELM, animals spontaneously explore an environment and attempt to associate an object (What), its location (Where), and the temporal context (first or second occurrence – When).
 The task consists of two sample trials and a test session of object exploration of 5 min each.
 1h intervenes between each trial.
 Compared to samples, objects could be stationary (A1 and B1) or in different locations (A2 and B2).
 Animals tend to explore A1 > B1 (“temporal pattern”), B2 > B1 (“spatial pattern”) and A1 > A2 (“integrative pattern”).
-A1: old stationary; A2: old displaced; B1: recent stationary; B2: recent displaced (Chao et al., 2014).
-The SP and SR task includes two phases: first familiarization with an unfamiliar juvenile rat and a novel object (which constitutes a social preference test), followed by a recognition phase, with the previously familiarized rat and a novel juvenile (which constitutes a social recognition test).
+A1: old stationary; A2: old displaced; B1: recently stationary; B2: recently displaced (Chao et al., 2014).
+The SP and SR task includes two phases: initial familiarization with an unfamiliar juvenile rat and a novel object (which constitutes a social preference test), followed by a recognition phase, with the previously familiarized rat and a novel juvenile (which constitutes a social recognition test).
 The EPM is used to assess anxiety-related behavior; rats are placed at the junction of the four arms of the maze, facing an open arm, and entries/duration in each arm are recorded by a video-tracking system and observer simultaneously for 5 min.
 The MWM test is also a test of spatial learning that relies on distal cues to navigate from start locations around the perimeter of an open swimming arena to locate a submerged escape platform.

-Drugs: CBD (10 mg/kg), freshly prepared and administered in 1 mL/kg of vehicle.
-The dose is based on previous work (Campos et al 2013) and our preliminary results.
+Drugs: CBD (10 mg/kg) will be freshly prepared and administered in 1 mL/kg of vehicle.
+This dose was selected based on previous work (Campos et al 2013) and our preliminary results.

 Real-time (RT) PCR and western blots (WB): Brain tissues are collected to detect miRNAs expression.
 A 50–100 mg tissue sample is mixed with 1ml Trizol (Invitrogen) to extract total RNA from frozen samples.
 One microliter of RNA is used to measure the expression of miRNAs using RT-PCR.
 The expression of U6 is used as internal control.
 The expression of miRNAs is calculated according to the threshold cycle (CT).
 The CT of the target gene for each sample is corrected by subtracting the CT of the internal control (ΔCT).
 The controls are chosen as reference samples with mean ΔCT for the control samples being subtracted from the ΔCT for all experimental samples (ΔΔCT).
 Finally, the relative expression levels are calculated as 2−[(CT of a specific miRNA) − (CT of U6)].